Breast Reduction Surgery in Gurgaon

 How much breast reduction surgery costs in Gurgaon

-Breast reduction surgery at Dr. Shikha Bansal’s clinic in Gurgaon typically costs between ₹1,50,000 and ₹3,00,000.
-The lower end applies to a smaller, straightforward reduction.
-The middle and upper parts of the band apply to larger reductions, anchor-pattern reductions, asymmetry correction, longer anaesthesia time, drain use, or combined breast and body procedures.
+Breast reduction surgery at Dr. Shikha Bansal’s clinic in Gurgaon typically starts from ₹1,60,000 and runs to about ₹2,50,000, with most cases landing near ₹1,90,000.
+The lower end applies to a smaller, straightforward vertical-pattern reduction; the upper end to larger anchor-pattern reductions, asymmetry correction, longer anaesthesia time, drain use, or combined breast and body procedures.

 A written quote is given after examination and includes surgeon fee, anaesthesia, operating-room charges, standard consumables, support bra, dressings, and planned follow-up visits.
 External tests, imaging, physician clearance, and extra garments are separate when needed.